iiot-research/Cracking_TSCH/README.md

 Under realistic traffic, a transmittermay skip some scheduled time slots at runtime, which breaks therepetition pattern.
 However, we find that the attacker is able to accomplish the cracking by employing a “trial-and-error” learning method, which traverses all possible values of the combined slotframe length and outputs the actual value or its multiple.

-Sample of processed channel activities: ./channel_activities_sample.txt
+Sample of processed channel activities: ./channel_activities_sample.txt TSUR data: ./TSUR_1.txt
+Sample TUSR data for deriving Ns or its multiple: ./TSUR_2.txt Sample TSUR data for validation: ./TSUR_3.txt

+Codes of deriving Ns or its multiple: ./Ns-Derive.c